 8. Buy Christmas presents

 As the cold, dark nights are drawing in, it’s important to make sure you and your pets stay visible when you are out and about at night.
-Reflective and light up collars, leads and harnesses can help keep you and your pets safe, especially around busier roads.
+Reflective coats, leads and harnesses can help keep you and your pets safe, especially around busier roads.

-With all the shopping, cooking and non-stop preparations for Christmas, it’s easy to lose sight of the true meaning of it: sharing beautiful moments with our loved ones.
-So make sure you set aside time to pause, reflect and do nothing.
-Our advice: snuggling under a blanket with your furry pal is the perfect way to recharge batteries.
+Between the shopping, cooking and non-stop preparations for Christmas, it’s easy to lose sight of the true meaning of it: sharing beautiful moments with our loved ones.
+So we’ll be setting time aside time to pause, reflect and not do much.
+Something that never fails for us: snuggling under a blanket with our furry pal is the perfect way to recharge.